Audrey-505/Staff-Write-Up/README.md

 ## Tests

-<npx jest> command can be used to test the application
+'npx jest'command can be used to test the application

 ## Questions